dbottillo/AMultiItemListAdapter/README.md

 list.setAdapter(multiItemListAdapter);
 ```

-The constructor of MultiItemListAdapter takes four parameters: the current Context, the current adapter, the number of columns and the cell spacing.
+The constructor of MultiItemListAdapter takes four parameters: the current Context, the current adapter, the number of columns and the space between cells in pixels.
 The currentAdapter is the original adapter of the list.
-If you specify the number of columns and the cell spacing inside and xml you can have your listview change based on the size of screen:
+If you specify the number of columns and the cell spacing inside an xml you can have your listview changing based on the size of screen and orientation:

 res/values/integers.xml

 ```xml